 Unsure of where to go in life, Zale encounters an old bison waiting for a broken light signal to turn green and let him pass.
 Before he knows it, Zale too is pulled into the hopeless waiting game which threatens to unravel him.

-"Tales of Zale - Flickering Lights" is an indie production facilitated by the Open Workshop.
-As the third and final instalment of the original web series, this 11-minute episode is a contemplative passion project that has been a long time in the making.
+"Tales of Zale - Flickering Lights" is an indie production facilitated by the Open Workshop Artist Residency.
+As the third and final installment of the original web series, this 11-minute episode is a contemplative passion project that has been years in the making.

 Over the course of the short, different colors play a role to convey the characters' mood and the story's progression.
 These are pushed greatly during the compositing stage.